1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * You are able to show where the apache config files are located (in a running container).
 * You have **documented** your configuration in your report.

+For my configuration I chose the default : httpd apache.

 ## Step 2: Dynamic HTTP server with express.js

 ### Webcasts